thinkbridge-thinkschool/ThinkSchool_Khushi_Jain/README.md

 - **The deployed database is not durable.** SQLite writes to the container's own filesystem with no volume mounted, so every restart, revision, or scale event starts from an empty schema.
 Fixing it means Azure Files with a single replica, or moving to Azure SQL.
-- **The original JWT signing key is still in Git history.** It has been removed from the working tree and rotated, but the old value remains reachable and is treated as compromised.
-- **Two migration sets are maintained by hand.** `QuotesApi/Migrations/` targets SQLite and `QuotesApi.Tests/SqlServer/Migrations/` targets SQL Server for the Testcontainers suite.
-Nothing enforces that a new migration lands in both.